speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `orgsListOutsideCollaborators` - List outside collaborators for an organization
 * `orgsListPendingInvitations` - List pending organization invitations
 * `orgsListPublicMembers` - List public organization members
+* `orgsListSecurityManagerTeams` - List security manager teams
-* `orgsListSamlSsoAuthorizations` - List SAML SSO authorizations for an organization
+* `orgsListWebhookDeliveries` - List deliveries for an organization webhook
 * `orgsListWebhooks` - List organization webhooks
 * `orgsPingWebhook` - Ping an organization webhook
+* `orgsRedeliverWebhookDelivery` - Redeliver a delivery for an organization webhook
 * `orgsRemoveMember` - Remove an organization member
 * `orgsRemoveMembershipForUser` - Remove organization membership for a user
 * `orgsRemoveOutsideCollaborator` - Remove outside collaborator from an organization
 * `orgsRemovePublicMembershipForAuthenticatedUser` - Remove public organization membership for the authenticated user
-* `orgsRemoveSamlSsoAuthorization` - Remove a SAML SSO authorization for an organization
+* `orgsRemoveSecurityManagerTeam` - Remove a security manager team
 * `orgsSetMembershipForUser` - Set organization membership for a user
 * `orgsSetPublicMembershipForAuthenticatedUser` - Set public organization membership for the authenticated user
 * `orgsUnblockUser` - Unblock a user from an organization